SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     ![](images/git-integration.png)

-    Commit the changes and continue to do so afer subsequent steps.
+    Commit the changes and continue to do so after subsequent steps.

-    Note that in this way you will have a record of the changes from each step that can be viewed or the project can be restored to the state of a previous commit.
+    Note that in this way you will have a record of the changes from each step that can be viewed, or the project can be restored to the state of a previous commit.

     ![](images/git-history.png)